castai/docs/docs/guides/volumes.md

 In the case of a Pod replicated across multiple clouds, volumes will be distributed across clouds as well.
 This will limit Pod scheduling only to the nodes of the same cloud since to reschedule a Pod to a different cloud service, the volume must be replicated to that cloud.

-This limitation will be removed by the cross-cloud volume replication feature which isn't available at the moment.
+This limitation will be removed by the cross-cloud volume replication feature which is not available at the moment.

 Deleting a cluster will delete all the volumes that were provisioned dynamically.